truecrouton/retort/README.md

     $request = Validation::createObject(ThingGetRequest::class, ['id' => 0]); // throws Error
     $request = Validation::createObject(ThingGetRequest::class, ['id' => 1]); // creates a ThingGetRequest object with id = 1

-Using reflection and the `Validation` property attributes it will be possible to automatically generate Typescript or other types from `RetortRequest` objects for frontend use!
-(Working on this feature...)
+Using the `Validation` property attributes it is possible to automatically generate Typescript or other types from `RetortRequest` objects for frontend use! (see below)

 ## Define and call a route method